gitpod-io/gitpod-docs/doc/20_Browser_Extension.md

 # Browser Extension

 Creating a workspace is as easy as prefixing any GitHub URL with `gitpod.io#`.
-To enjoy the real one-click experience, we built a Gitpod browser extension.

-The extension simply adds a button to GitHub, which does the prefixing for you.
+For convenience, we built the Gitpod browser extension.
+It adds a button to GitHub that does the prefixing for you.
 Nothing more.

-We provide an extension for
+We provide the extension for
   - [Chrome](https://chrome.google.com/webstore/detail/gitpod-online-ide/dodmmooeoklaejobgleioelladacbeki)
     and
   - [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/gitpod/).